btrplace/migrations-UCC-15/README.md

 ### Create a custom image for g5k nodes

 Start from a g5k debian release, you can obtain the list of available images from cmdline `kaenv3 -l`, for example select: `wheezy-x64-base`.
-Then reserve a node and deploy the image, there are a great documentation for that on the [Grid'5000 wiki](https://www.grid5000.fr/mediawiki/index.php/Getting_Started).
+Then reserve a node and deploy the image, there are great documentations for that on the [Grid'5000 wiki](https://www.grid5000.fr/mediawiki/index.php/Getting_Started).

 Once deployed, modify the `/etc/rc.local` file like [this one](https://github.com/btrplace/migrations-UCC-15/blob/master/images/node/rc.local) , then put [this custom init script](https://github.com/btrplace/migrations-UCC-15/blob/master/images/node/init_once) in `/etc/`